Democrats push for broad ‘environmental justice’ funding in Biden’s infrastructure package

-House Democrats are shoehorning environmental justice into every possible spending item in President Biden‘s $2.25 trillion infrastructure package, attempting to divert money to minority communities that they claim are more severely impacted by climate change.
+House Democrats call it “environmental justice” — the pumping of federal dollars into minority communities that proponents say are more severely impacted by climate change — and it’s being shoehorned into every possible spending item in President Biden’s proposed $2.25 trillion infrastructure package.

 “The Americans who have paid the highest price for pollution have mostly been people of color and those in low-income communities,” said Rep. Paul Tonko.
-“Their exposure to pollution has resulted in higher rates of respiratory illnesses, of cancer, or premature death.”
+“Their exposure to pollution has resulted in higher rates of respiratory illnesses, of cancer or premature death.”

 Mr. Tonko, a New York Democrat who serves on the House Energy and Commerce Committee, is a leading proponent of the Climate Leadership and Environmental Action for our Nation’s (CLEAN) Future Act.

-The bill, which seeks to remake the U.S. economy to achieve net-zero greenhouse gas emissions by 2050, includes several climate change provisions Democrats want to include in Mr. Biden’s infrastructure package.
+The bill, which seeks to remake the economy to achieve net-zero greenhouse gas emissions by 2050, includes several climate change provisions Democrats want to included in Mr. Biden’s infrastructure package.

 The White House proposal already adopted the climate change bill’s suggestion that 40% of all new investments go to low-income neighborhoods and communities of color.
 It also incorporates more money for achieving one of the bill’s main goals — a carbon-free electricity standard by 2035.